User Management

 ../_images/users_update_remove_role_confirm.png

-Add Individual Permissions to User
+Adding Individual Permissions to Users

 1. Toggle the Advanced mode switch in the top right of the dialog.